When will there be a cure for tinnitus?

 Can an audiogram be used to diagnose tinnitus?

-No. But it can provide an indication ‒ if the person interpreting the results is mindful of how tinnitus correlates with pure-tone audiometry.
+No. But it can provide an indication if the person interpreting the results is mindful of how tinnitus doesn't correlate well with pure-tone audiometry.
 But ENTs are infamous for not reading up on the latest tinnitus research (unfortunately).
+For this reason, the excellent clinical guidelines (diagnostics and treatment) provided by TRI may be helpful to bring along for your next consultation.
+In addition, the latest research on many tinnitus-related topics can be found here as a collection of articles.

 Why is not more being done to advance a cure for tinnitus?

 - In order to launch a standardized product for the treatment of tinnitus, it is a prerequisite that the necessary basic research has been accomplished before applied research can begin (through funding from private investors).
-It is therefore the responsibility of governments to prioritize tinnitus research during the initial stage.
+It is therefore the responsibility of governments to prioritize tinnitus research during the initial stages until it becomes promising enough for private investors to get involved.

 - Tinnitus is an "invisible disease".
 Suffering from a condition where the effects are not directly observable leaves healthcare professionals with little chance to be immediately concerned.
 That's just the way it is...

 - There are many medical conditions in life that cause suffering.
 Tinnitus is but one of them.
-Governments cannot prioritze everything.
+Governments cannot prioritize everything.

 - The tinnitus community itself repeatedly demonstrates a low self-interest in promoting its own cause.
 Just look at the ATA which has around 10,000 paying members and compare that same figure with the two million Americans who suffer from tinnitus to a significant degree.
 Do you see a discrepancy?